nens/threedi-docs/source/h_control_structures.rst

 To incorporate structure controls, there are two methods: utilizing a simulation template or uploading a JSON file via the models and simulations plugin.
 The figure below shows three examples of JSON-files.

 .. figure:: image/c_control_json_tablememorytimed.png
-   :alt: Three exaples of JSON files with control structures
+   :alt: three exaples of json files with control structures